LogtalkDotOrg/logtalk3/scripts/windows/NOTES.md

 The default location for the Logtalk system files installation when the `%LOGTALKHOME%` environment variable is not defined is:

-- For admin users installations:
+- For admin user installations:
 	* `C:\Program Files (x86)\Logtalk` on 64-bit Windows
 	* `C:\Program Files\Logtalk` on 32-bit Windows

-- For non-admin users installations:
+- For non-admin user installations:
 	* `%LOCALAPPDATA%\Logtalk`

 The default location for the Logtalk user files installation when the